leverage2014/react-todo-app/Readme.md

-A Timer App by ReactJS
+A boilerplate for React project